 - Measure distance between itself and other devices

 - Communicate with players through, audio, visual and tactile channels.

 Teachers would use the application to setup up and run games.
 The games would be as hands off as possible so the teacher could either jump in, or help out with difficult concepts or activities.
 With lesson plans the teachers would have access to tools allowing them to alter the games difficulty, change small rules and adapt the learning games to their class.
 A crucial feature for teachers interested in making active lessons a regular part of their teaching.

-During the project the Corona virus pandemic hit the world.
+On March 1st, 2020 the Netherlands closed schools and entered its first lock-down period.
 Unfortunately, this made it quite difficult to develop the necessary components for the prototype.
 But some kind parents around the world, looking to give their kids something active to do did some play testing!

 It was a great project to be a part of.
 Springlab are great bunch, and all very healthy on account of all the active games they play and make!